thanhhang1306/BrickBreaker/README.md

 ## Credits
 All photographs within the Space Invader game are taken from the Interent and are copy-right free.
+The music is royalty free music from SoundCloud.com